Providing Environmental Safety at Minerals Processing Sites

 The oil sands broken up in these crushers are then fed to rotary breakers with the addition of hot water to remove rocks and other debris.
 The resulting slurry is pumped through a pipeline and chemicals are added as required.
 The slurry reports to a primary separator where it is classified into three distinct cuts – the overflow, the middle means, and the underflow.

 The middle means are sent to flotation units where the floating material is recovered and returned to the head of the primary separator.
 The underflow from the flotation units is combined with the primary separator underflow and sent to a trash screen.
 The oversized material from the screen is washed and is returned to the mine via pipeline to fill in mined-out areas.
 The undersized material is sent to a further bank of flotation units.
-Floated material off the secondary flotation units is also recovered to the head of the primary separator while the underflow is sent to the tailings thickener.
+Floated material off the secondary flotation units is also recovered to the head of the primary separator, while the underflow is sent to the tailings thickener.

 The overflow from the primary separator is sent for processing via steam heating of the bitumen.
 Bitumen is deficient in hydrogen.
 Bitumen must be upgraded to synthetic crude oil specification in order to be an acceptable feedstock for refineries.
 This is done by the addition of hydrogen or the rejection of carbon, or both.
 Upgrading uses natural gas as a source of heat and steam for processing and also as a source of hydrogen.
 Other hydrocarbons such as naphtha may also be used for upgrading.

-The overflow of the tailings thickener is water which is recovered for recycling back into the circuit.
+The overflow of the tailings thickener is water that is recovered for recycling back into the circuit.
 This is not solely due to restrictions on water usage.
 It is therefore critical that treatment processes involving water recovery in reuse are employed in this application.
 The combination of tailings thickener(s) and vacuum dewatering equipment results in maximum water recovery.

 Carnallite is a naturally occurring dual salt commonly found in the presence of other salt-type minerals such as halite.
 Under certain conditions, significant amounts of carnallite can be formed by means of solar evaporation in ponds filled with saturated brine solutions.
 Two major brine sources suitable for primary carnallite production are the Dead Sea in Israel and Jordan as well as brines found in the Qinghai province of China.

-Carnallite is harvested from evaporation ponds and delivered to a primary sizing screen where oversized material can be separated, resized, and processed.
-Screened material is delivered to the carnallite thickener where excess transportation brine is removed and the crystals are concentrated.
+Carnallite is harvested from evaporation ponds and delivered to a primary sizing screen, where oversized material can be separated, resized, and processed.
+Screened material is delivered to the carnallite thickener, where excess transportation brine is removed and the crystals are concentrated.
 The saturated overflow brine from this thickener is returned to the evaporation ponds.

-Thickener underflow is sent to a selective flotation circuit where collector and frother chemicals are added and the gangue minerals and crystals are selectively separated.
+Thickener underflow is sent to a selective flotation circuit, where collector and frother chemicals are added and the gangue minerals and crystals are selectively separated.
 Concentrated carnallite from the flotation circuit is transferred to a flotation thickener where saturated flotation brine is removed and recycled to the flotation circuit or returned to the evaporation ponds.

-Concentrated carnallite is then further “dewatered” on horizontal belt filters producing a low moisture crystal product suitable for the decomposition/ recrystallization process.
-In cold crystallization, carnallite is decomposed into free ions and by carefully controlling the concentration at the appropriate ambient conditions, Sylvite (KCl) will recrystallize while the MgCl remains in solution.
+Concentrated carnallite is then further dewatered on horizontal belt filters, producing a low moisture crystal product suitable for the decomposition/recrystallization process.
+In cold crystallization, carnallite is decomposed into free ions, and by carefully controlling the concentration at the appropriate ambient conditions, sylvite (KCl) will recrystallize while the MgCl remains in solution.
 However, any halite remaining in the solution also recrystallizes at these concentrations and conditions.

 Uranium ores are generally classified as acidic, alkaline, or phosphate rock based.
 In all cases, the ore is milled and classified prior to leaching.
 Since the final milling is done in a ball or rod mill as a slurry, it is necessary to concentrate the milled ore slurry in a pre-leach thickener prior to the leaching process in order to reduce dilution.
-Acidic and phosphate ores are leached with acid while alkaline ores are generally leached with sodium carbonate and/or sodium bicarbonate.
+Acidic and phosphate ores are leached with acid, while alkaline ores are generally leached with sodium carbonate and/or sodium bicarbonate.

 Once leached, the ore slurry is washed in a countercurrent decantation circuit where the valuable dissolved uranium-bearing materials are separated and washed from the gangue ore.
-This pregnant solution is then passed through a buoyant media clarifier where any finely divided gangue material can be further separated, and the valuable pregnant solution is polished.
+This pregnant solution is then passed through a buoyant media clarifier where any finely divided gangue material can be further separated and the valuable pregnant solution is polished.

-This separation is important to minimize the development of “crud” in the subsequent solvent extraction process.
+This separation is important to minimize the development of crud in the subsequent solvent extraction process.
 The solvent extraction process allows for ion exchange of uranium ions between two aqueous phases.
 It is also common to use conventional direct resin-based ion exchange in lieu of solvent extraction.

-Following ion exchange or solvent extraction, a precipitation reaction produces finely divided “yellow cake” particles.
-This “yellow cake” material is thickened and then filtered to produce a solid cake material suitable for further conversion into UO2 or UO3.
+Following ion exchange or solvent extraction, a precipitation reaction produces finely divided yellow cake particles.
+This yellow cake material is thickened and then filtered to produce a solid cake material suitable for further conversion into UO2 or UO3.

-Zinc (Zn) is the fourth-most widely used metal, following iron, aluminum and copper.
-It is mined mostly in Canada, the former USSR, Australia, Peru, Mexico and the US.
+Zinc (Zn) is the fourth-most widely used metal, following iron, aluminum, and copper.
+It is mined mostly in Canada, the former USSR, Australia, Peru, Mexico, and the US.
 The US is the world’s largest consumer of zinc.